cncf/tag-contributor-strategy/website/content/maintainers/github/templates/required/governance-maintainer.md

 # Maintainer Council Governance

 [Maintainer Council] is the most basic formal governance for projects, and as such used by more projects than any other.
-The TAG developed it to cover a very common circumstance, where there the overlap of repository approvers and people who handle other governance issues is 100%.
+TAG Contributor Stategy developed it to cover a very common circumstance, where the overlap of repository approvers and people who handle other governance issues is 100%.
 It was originally based on the governance of the [Jaeger project].